paul2048/platofy/README.md

 This file has the purpose of storing helper functions.
 The helper function in `utils.py` is `question_format`, a function that takes the title of the question that the user submitted through the question asking form and returns a formatted version of the title.
 For example, the title `How tall   is Everest  ?  ` would become `How tall is Everest?`.

 ### qa/views.py
+This Python script contains all the view functions.
+For example, a `GET` request to `/` will run the `index` function, which will render the homepage.
+On the other hand, a `POST` request will handle the question asking form.

 ### qa/api/*
 These files form the api.